digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/apis.rst

 Administration API
 ------------------
-The nature and scope of the admin api on participant and domain nodes has some overlap.
-As an example, you will find the same key management commands on the domain and the participant node API, whereas the participant has different commands to connect to several domains.
+The nature and scope of the admin API on participant nodes and the admin API on synchronizers has some overlap.
+As an example, you will find the same key management commands on the synchronizer and the participant node API, whereas the participant has different commands to connect to several synchronizers.

 The configuration currently is simple (see the TLS example below) and just takes an address and a port.
 The address defaults to ``127.0.0.1`` and a default port is assigned if not explicitly configured.